-Non-married Tri-axle and Genset chassis will be allotted 30 consecutive free days on terminal.
-If chassis is not removed from the terminal within the allotted 30 days the applicable MTO Rule 34-520 Tri-axle and Genset Terminal Storage rate will apply.
+Non-married tri-axle and genset chassis will be allotted 30 consecutive free days on terminal.
+If chassis are not removed from the terminal within the allotted 30 consecutive days the applicable MTO Rule 34-520 non-married tri-axle and genset Terminal Storage rate will apply.

 The Authority reserves the right to refuse to receive, handle or place on Authority property any container or chassis which is deemed to be in a condition considered unsafe or unsuitable for handling.

 Sea-going containers as described in rule 34-505, having damage or variance which may impede normal movement with that Terminal's mechanical equipment will not be received in the marshalling yard unless prior arrangements have been made with the Terminal Management.